Great Aer Lingus Business Class Availability: Fly to Dublin All Year from 50K Points!

 And that's a win for travelers looking to redeem some miles for a seat in Aer Lingus business class.
 There are plenty of options to book, including:

-• You can book using 60,000 Alaska Mileage Plan miles each way, though those miles aren't exactly the easiest to earn
+• You can book using as few as just 45,000 Alaska Mileage Plan miles each way, though those miles aren't exactly the easiest to earn

-• United MileagePlus miles are an option, and the airline charges roughly 82,000 miles each way (give or take a few thousand).
-United is a Chase transfer partner, so points from cards like the Chase Sapphire Preferred® Card are all you need.
+• United MileagePlus miles are an option, and the airline charges roughly 88,000 miles each way (give or take a few thousand).
+United is a Chase transfer partner, so points from cards like the *chase sapphire preferred* are all you need.

-• You could use Aer Lingus's own Avios, naturally, for 50,000 points each way throughout much of the year or 60,000 points over peak summer and holidays.
-Combined with reasonable fees, this is our go-to way to book.
+• You could use Aer Lingus Avios, naturally, for 50,000 points each way throughout much of the year or 60,000 points over peak summer and holidays.
+Same goes with British Airways Avios, which now typically charges identical rates and taxes … with a few exceptions, so it might make sense to compare the two on your flights.

-• You can book off-peak flights for 50,000 miles for travel from today until June 9, though March 31-April 16 will price out higher.
-From Sept.
-4 until mid-December, it's all off-peak, too.
+• You can book off-peak flights for 50,000 miles for travel from April 8 through June 6, then again from Sept.
+2 all the way into mid-December!

-• Aer Lingus charges 60,000 miles each way during the peak summer from June 9 through Sept.
-3, plus that stretch from late March into mid-April.
+• Aer Lingus and British Airways typically charge 60,000 miles each way during the peak summer from June 7 through Sept.
+1, plus this late March through early April period and again heading into the winter holidays.

 british airways aer lingus biz class